Hunslet, West Riding of Yorkshire

 Hunslet's earliest workhouse operated in Carr Hall, a house on Hunslet Moor Side, which was hired for the purpose.

-It was not until 1760 that the Township of Hunslet decided to build a Workhouse.
+In 1760, the Township of Hunslet decided to build a new workhouse.
 Before this date the Overseers hired a Workhouse for the able-bodied poor, Carr Hall, a house still standing on Hunslet Moor side, is said to have been used for this purpose.
 However on the 17th March, 1760, a "Meeting of several Proprietors of Land of the Township of Hunslet" was held at the Sign of the Organ (now the Wellington Hotel).
 Thirteen gentlemen were present and "it was unanimously agreed to erect a Workhouse for the benefit and more convenient relief and employment of the poor."
 The entry in the old minute book, in the possession of the Guardians, goes on to say that "several plans being produced for the said purpose one was pitched upon and jointly approved by Charles Brandling and Joseph Bilton, Esquires, Lords of the Manor, who were generously disposed to grant a piece of land and to make a free gift of all bricks towards completing the said building."
 The building does not appear to have cost much money.
 It was "finished under the care and by the direction of Mr. Richard Markham and Mr. Thos.
 Bradley," and they appear to have paid the Bricklayers, Robert Fenteman and Allen Longley £62; Thomas Proctor, the Joiner £78; and Wrigglesworth, the Stone Cutter, £42.

 The House was opened on May Day, 1761, and at a meeting held on 28th April, among the provisions ordered to be purchased were ten 12- gallon casks of beer, of Mr Arthington.
-Afterwards, beer was brewed on the premises, as we find an "iron pott for brewing and washing" was ordered to be purchased.
+Afterwards, beer was brewed on the premises, as an "iron pott for brewing and washing" was ordered to be purchased.

 In answer to an advertisement in the "Leeds Intelligencer," William Matthews was appointed Master of the House at a salary of £12 per annum, to be increased by forty shillings if he proved satisfactory.
 He was allowed to "bring his wife into the House at bed and board, in consideration of which she is to act as Mistress of the House and to overlook the brewings, washings, and keep all decent and in order in the kitchen."